 (c) has power to acquire shares in a company.

-4. Full and partial privatisation defined
+4. Terms used: full privatisation, partial privatisation

 (1) For the purposes of this Act full privatisation occurs if, in accordance with a privatisation order under section 7 —

 (a) all of the shares in Bank of Western Australia Ltd become, after the day of privatisation, owned by persons other than the State; or